Accepting Changes from a Remote Git Repository

 Review, critique, rinse, repeat

-To look at the changes you'll want to check them out to a local branch.
-Ask Git to track the remote branch for you so that any changes the patcher makes can easily be pulled into this branch.
+To look at the changes, check them out to a local branch.
+Ask Git to track the remote branch so that any future updates from the contributor can easily be pulled in:

 git co --track \